VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/README.md

-# SPI Master Receive DMA using 2 SPI Channels on a Single Board
+# SPI Master Receive and Slave Transmit DMA using 2 SPI Channels on a Single Board

-SPI Master Receive DMA using 2 SPI Channels on a Single Board by DMA.
 1 SPI Master Receive and 1 SPI Slave transmit will be used.

 ## Purpose of Project